Now that we have our agent's types defined and have thought through its

 ?> (team:title our.bowl src.bowl)

-We haven't yet written our mark files, but our mark for $action
+We haven't yet written our mark files, but our mark for $actions will be

 make the logic a little simpler, but in principle we could have had it all